HGVInsurance.co.nz

 What is the minimum public liability limit for heavy haulage operations?

 Most experienced heavy haulage operators carry $10M–$20M public liability.
-Given the infrastructure liability potential (bridge damage, road surface reinstatement, power line restoration), $5M is considered inadequate for permit loads.
+Given the bridge damage, road surface reinstatement, and power line restoration liability potential, $5M is considered inadequate for permit load operations.

 Is the cargo (e.g. a transformer) covered under my HGV policy?

 Not automatically.
-The cargo in a heavy haulage move is typically insured under a separate marine/transit cargo policy, often arranged by the cargo owner.
-However, your carriers liability responds to your legal liability for cargo loss or damage.
-The cargo owner's insurer may pursue your carriers liability policy in recovery.
+Cargo in a heavy haulage move is typically insured under a specialist project cargo or marine cargo policy, often arranged by the cargo owner.
+Your carriers liability policy responds to your legal liability for cargo damage caused by your negligence — and the cargo owner's insurer may pursue it in recovery.

 Get a Heavy Haulage Quote